-It’s going to be a long, warm summer, and if you and your family are staying put this festive season, Johannesburg City Parks and Zoo (JCPZ) has you covered.
+It’s going to be a long, warm summer, and if you and your family are looking forward to spending some time outside, Johannesburg City Parks and Zoo (JCPZ) has you covered.

-‘Staycations’ have become increasingly popular and offer the most cost-effective and time-saving alternatives that are generally a short drive away.
-With over 2187 parks to choose from and approximately 10 000 hectares of green spaces to experience the vibrance of the city, you’ll be in for a tranquil but active Joburg festive season.
+With over 2187 parks to choose from and approximately 10 000 hectares of green spaces to experience the vibrance of the city, you’ll be in for a tranquil but active Joburg summer season.

-Here are a few spots and activities in Joburg to consider if you’re staying in the city of gold this festive season:
+Here are a few spots and activities in Joburg to consider if you’re staying in the city of gold:

 A day visit to the Johannesburg Zoo